tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 All BDQ Test types have a `Data Quality Dimension` (taking values from the [bdqdim:](../list/bdqdim/index.md) vocabulary).
 Only `Validations` and `Issues` have a `Criterion` (taking values from the [bdqcrit:](../list/bdqrit/index.md) vocabulary), while `Amendments` have an `Enhancement` (taking values from the [bdqenh:](../list/bdqenh/index.md) vocabulary).  `Measures` have only the `Data Quality Dimension`.

 See also:
+* Diagrams of Test Types and their Properties in [Concepts in the Framework](../guide/bdqffdq/index.md#323-concepts-in-the-framework-test-types-validation-issue-measure-amendment-non-normative) in the bdqffdq: guide.
 * [bdqdim:](../list/bdqdim/index.md) for the data quality dimension vocabulary.
 * [bdqcrit:](../list/bdqcrit/index.md) for the criteria vocabulary.
 * [bdqenh:](../list/bdqenh/index.md) for the enhancement vocabulary.